Heather Greenwood Davis reviews 3 books about changing your life for the better

 "It's at times breathtakingly sad, but it is also such a gift.
 It's a reminder of the everyday moments that are important and why we can't afford to take them for granted.
 I loved it because it doesn't really ask anything of the reader, but it will inspire you to ask yourself some questions about the choices you're making in your own life.

 "One of the things she talks about is our checklist mentality.
-So the idea that so many of us make a list of things, whether it's 'to do' lists or bucket lists — as if life can be completed in a series of steps will lead to a successful life.
+So the idea that so many of us make a list of things, whether it's to-do lists or bucket lists — as if life can be completed in a series of steps that will lead to a successful life.

 "She really makes the point that in doing so, we miss life."

 "Find Your Unicorn Space by Eve Brodsky is more of a manual.
 And it's really interesting, especially given the pandemic and how that's changed people.
 So she says 'unicorn space' is a vital time where you can actively and openly pursue creative self-expression in any form that makes you uniquely you.
 It's the idea that you are going to find a way to reclaim your creative life in this world that is so busy.

 'Unicorn space' is the idea that you are going to find a way to reclaim your creative life in this world that is so busy.